This post may contain affiliate links.

-We did it at the same time with four different bottles.
+We tried both convection currents at the same time with four different bottles.
 I made the cold water blue and the warm water red- so you could see the heat rising and mixing.
 Place a notecard or playing card on top of the bottle that you are going to flip over to hold in the water.
 There may be a few drops of spilled water, so be prepared for that!

-Try this convection current experiment someimte .
+Try this convection current experiment sometime .
 It is SO fun & easy.
 Experiment with different colors, too!

 Idea inspired by Steve Spangler’s experiment.